jakebasile/reap/README.markdown

 ### v0.4

+* Added input checking to IDs.
 * Added reap-admin script for administrative functions.
 * Added create-people to reap-admin.
 * Added list-people to reap-admin.
 * Added delete-person to reap-admin.
 * Added list-clients to reap-admin.
 * Added list-projects to reap-admin.
+* Added hours-report to reap-admin.
-* Added API support for projects, clients, and people.
+* Added API support for projects, clients, people, and people's entries.
 * Changed API to not require querying before creating an object.

 ### v0.3